caiyue1993/Tiptoes/README.md

 3. Enjoy!

 # Demo
 Git clone or directly download this repository.
 Then open ```Tiptoes.xcodeproj```.
+Run project.

 # Author
 [caiyue1993](https://github.com/caiyue1993) made this with ❤️.
 Inspired by Unread APP.

 # Contribute
 As you can see, Tiptoes provide a thinking to customize navigation bar.
 But it is not perfect due to the limitation of author's time and energy.
-So I open up this repo to GitHub and I am fully looking forward that you guys can join me and make this repository more splendid.
+So I open up this repo to GitHub and I am looking forward that you guys can join me and make this repository more splendid.

 # License
 MIT